If my ex wants to be friends with me, what does that mean?

 7) Even after asking you to be friends from a cordial point of view, Ex continues not to be bothered to see you

-He asked you to stay friends to be polite, but now you haven’t heard from him much.
+He asked you to stay friends to be polite, but you haven’t heard much from him.

 Just here and then an occasional call or text.